igorperic17/thetaform/README.md

 If everything went well you should see the link to your new IPython Notebook at the end of the successful deployment in your terminal.

 There are 4 example Terraform configuration files in the root of the repo, out of which the first three have .txt extension to prevent Terraform to apply all of them and cause conflicts.
 If you wish to test out other files or write your own, be aware that Terraform will apply ALL of the *.tf files in the current working directory.

+## Known issues and limitations

+- Organizations and Projects have only data (read-only) resources
+- Deployments can only be created, update and delete is currently being implemented
+- Video resource is not yet implemented

 ## Contributing